Student Loans Bankruptcy

 Not really, and here’s why: everyone filing bankruptcy has a hardship paying their debts or else they wouldn’t be filing bankruptcy.

-It’s up the person filing asking me about student loans and bankruptcy to prove that it’s an undue hardship.
+It’s up the person filing asking to prove that it’s an undue hardship.
 It’s got to be a special hardship, above and beyond the normal hardship that everyone filing for bankruptcy Chapter 7 or Chapter 13 is going through.
 And that’s where the bar gets raised pretty high.